24 Jun Why and When to Dethatch Your Omaha Lawn

-Does Your Omaha Lawn Need to be Dethatched?
+Does Your Lawn Need to be Dethatched?

 Suspect your lawn may need to be dethatched?
 Before you proceed you should know that not every lawn requires power raking or “dethatching”.
 However, whenever thatch has built up in the lawn you should strongly consider it.
 Thatch is harmful to your turf and there comes a point when getting rid of that thatch becomes essential for your yard’s health.
 Here is some important information to consider if you are thinking about having your lawn dethatched.

-When to Dethatch Your Lawn in Nebraska
+When to Dethatch Your Lawn in Omaha, NE

 Keep in mind, lawn services such as aerating, overseeding, and dethatching in Nebraska should be done during the cooler seasons which means the turf is in peak growing season.
-In Omaha where Kentucky bluegrass is the most prominent grass type this usually means in the Spring or Fall.
-You want to do it during this time of the year because the active grass growth is necessary for the instant and speedy recovery of the lawn.
+In Omaha, where Kentucky bluegrass is the most prominent grass type this usually means in the Spring or Fall.
+You want to do it during this time of the year because active grass growth is necessary for the instant and speedy recovery of the lawn.

 One essential thing to keep in mind is that you should never dethatch your lawn when it is under stress or dormant which lawns usually are here in the middle of Summer.
-The process of dethatching a lawn at this time can cause damage to your yard which can takes months or even years to recover.
+The process of dethatching a lawn at this time can cause damage to your yard which can take months or even years to recover.

 How to Dethatch Your Lawn